 A decision about breaking up Google's adtech monopoly is on the horizon

-• A significant decision regarding the potential breakup of Google's advertising technology monopoly is anticipated, as a judge has raised questions about the feasibility of such a move during recent court proceedings.
+• A significant decision regarding the potential breakup of Google's advertising technology monopoly is imminent, as a judge has raised questions about the feasibility of such a move during recent court proceedings.
 This scrutiny comes amid ongoing antitrust investigations into Google's dominance in the online advertising sector.

 — via World Pulse Now AI Editorial System